MicrosoftDocs/Devices-docs/surface-hub/prepare-your-environment-surface-hub-windows-iot-enterprise.md

 ---
-title: Prepare your environment for Microsoft Teams Rooms-Windows on Surface Hub
+title: Prepare your environment for Surface Hub on Windows 11 IoT Enterprise
 description: This page describes dependencies for setting up and managing Microsoft Teams Rooms-Windows on Surface Hub ms.reviewer: dpandre
 manager: frankbu